Freddy Got Fingered: Box office

-On a budget of $14 million, Freddy Got Fingered grossed $14,254,993 domestically and $78,259 overseas for a worldwide total of $14,333,252, making it initially a commercial failure though it did eventually turn a profit from DVD sales.
-The film earned $24,300,000 from DVD sales, and was among the top 50 weekly DVD rentals chart.
-Green has stated in a few interviews in 2010 that DVD sales have been growing many years later and that there was a cult following.
+On a budget of $14 million, Freddy Got Fingered grossed $14,254,993 domestically and $78,259 overseas for a worldwide total of $14,333,252, making it initially a commercial failure.
 In a 2017 interview, Green stated that the box office receipts for the film did not reflect the actual attendance, as he thinks that moviegoers under the age of 17 bought tickets to Crocodile Dundee in Los Angeles and then snuck into the theater showing his film.